maree-fourie/maree-fourie.github.io/source/Coded Tests/Coded Tests.md

 ![Code coverage](image/CodeCoverage.png "Code coverage")

-# Test Suit
+# Test Suite

-Here are four common goals of tests:
+Here are four common testing goals:

 - I want to show the logic is correct.
 - I want to show the system works.
 - I want to show how to use this.
-- I want to show this completes the user story.
+- I want to show this meets the acceptance criteria.

 ## Logic Proof